 “It was so good and reminds me of Fall.
 I’m so excited I can have pumpkin coffee with going bankrupt at Dunkin’ Donuts!”

 Aww, she’s as sweet as this syrup.

-- Combine sugar and water in a medium saucepan.
-Bring to a boil over medium-high heat, stirring to dissolve sugar.
+Combine the sugar and water in a medium saucepan.
+Bring the mixture to a boil over medium-high heat, stirring frequently to dissolve sugar.

-- Stir in the spices.
-Reduce heat slightly and simmer for 3 minutes.
-Remove from heat.
+Whisk in the spices.
+Reduce the heat slightly and simmer the mixture for 3 minutes.
+Remove the pan from heat.

-- Strain the syrup by pouring through a cheesecloth-lined funnel into a glass mason jar.
-Allow to cool completely.
+Strain the syrup by pouring it through a cheesecloth-lined funnel into a glass mason jar.
+Allow the syrup to cool completely.

-- Cover and keep refrigerated for up to 3 weeks.
+Keep the syrup covered and refrigerated for up to 3 weeks.